 Achieving big, thick lashes à la Kim Kardashian West is arguably my main goal in life.
 You can scoff if you'd like, but it's true.
 I'm obsessed with all things doe-eyed, inky black, and fluttery.
 As such, I always go for the same type of mascara—a gooey formula with a densely-packed brush.
 But, recently I begin to wonder if I was doing my lashes any justice.
 Was there a better way?
 I decided to find out.

 I spoke with Kelli J. Bartlett, Glamsquad's director of makeup artistry, and my new guru for all things makeup.
 Truly, she knows everything there is to know and more.
 I asked her to assess my lashes, recommend products, and then call out a few more common issues the lash-obsessed continually deal with.
-From sparse to thick, and everything in between, this is the type of wand you should be using (and few mascaras that are perfect for you).
+From sparse to thick, and everything in between, this is the type of wand you should be using.

 "A big, thick brush is excellent for curled, dense-looking lashes," Bartlett says.
 "It'll give you a large-eye look with a ton of flutter.
 The large brush is ideal for bigger eye shapes and the brush helps stretch the lash to curl."

 "The tiny teeth untangle short, curly lashes—grabbing and coating even the smallest hairs," Bartlett says.
 "The long skinny shape of the brush allows for maximum eye coverage.
 It'll give you a natural effect, but it's also buildable for a more glamorous look."

 "An hourglass-shaped brush with dense bristles is incredible for building volume and length for sparse lashes," Bartlett says.
 "The fine teeth act like a Mason Pearson brush, building up volume at the root, while the hourglass shape distributes product from root to tip.
 The result is a wide-eyed, mascara-heavy look."